Price Matching Explained: A Retailer’s Perspective

 Walmart’s Price Match Guarantee

-• Walmart price matches with Online sites where the current advertised price of a branded product is lower than Walmart’s selling price
+• Walmart’s price matches only their online sites, where the current advertised price of a branded product is lower than Walmart’s selling price in stores.

 • Price match period: Within 7 days